edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-03-10-ar-training-for-employees.md

 ---
 title:       "How Can AR Training Help With My Employee Training?"
 permalink: /blog/ar-training-for-employees/
-image: blog/2021-03-10-ar-training-for-employees.jpg
+image: blog/2021/2021-03-10-ar-training-for-employees.jpg
 meta:  AR training is one of those far-off sci-fi ideas that’s already here, allowing you to design a more effective employee training plan right now.
 Here’s how.
+author:
-author: { name: Corey Bleich }
+  name: Corey Bleich
 ---

-Augmented reality training is one of those far-off sci-fi ideas that’s actually already here to stay {: .featured-text }
+Augmented reality training is one of those far-off sci-fi ideas that’s actually already here to stay{.lead}

 We might envision a future of hovercrafts and Star Trek-era meals that materialize at our request.
 While it may be nice to enjoy our favorite foods instantly and whisk high above the daily rush-hour slog, these things are still maybe just out of reach.
 (Okay, they're totally out of reach.)
 But other technologies are right in front of us, and they are making everyday tasks easier.
 Augmented reality training, or AR training, is one of those far-off ideas that’s already here, [helping you design a more effective employee training plan](/blog/employee-training-plan/) right now.